mzaragozaserrano/the-cocktail-app/README.md

 ## Dependency Injection

-- **Dagger/Hilt**
+- **Koin**
-  - Utilizes Dagger/Hilt across all modules for comprehensive dependency injection.
+    - Utilizes Koin across all modules for comprehensive dependency injection.
 This includes the creation of ViewModels, Activities/Fragments, UseCases, Repositories, DataSources, and even extends to the Tests.
 This approach promotes modularity and ensures the codebase remains testable and maintainable by efficiently managing dependencies throughout the project.

 ## Third-Party Integrations